silevilence/m_vimrc/README.md

 Commands can't run in windows because of tee and a bug of shellescape.
 With some changes I do it now can used normally under windows.
+I commit pull request to [wannesm](https://github.com/wannesm) and he just merged it into repo, so actually there is no edit in the plugin.

 ### [vim-latex](https://github.com/vim-latex/vim-latex.git) ###